Updates to Chapter 12

 12.2.14 Maryland

-In April 2024, the Maryland legislature adopted and sent to the governor a comprehensive consumer privacy law that contained a data security requirement.
-If signed by the governor, the statute will require covered businesses to “establish, implement, and maintain reasonable administrative, technical, and physical data security practices to protect the confidentiality, integrity, and accessibility of personal data appropriate to the volume and nature of the personal data at issue.”
+On May 9, 2024, the Maryland governor signed a comprehensive consumer privacy law that contained a data security requirement.
+The statute will require covered businesses to “establish, implement, and maintain reasonable administrative, technical, and physical data security practices to protect the confidentiality, integrity, and accessibility of personal data appropriate to the volume and nature of the personal data at issue.”
 The bill also requires a controller to contractually require its processors to “establish, implement, and maintain reasonable administrative, technical, and physical data security practices to protect the confidentiality, integrity, and accessibility of personal data, considering the volume and nature of the personal data.”
-Further, a processor must assist the controller in meeting the controller’s obligations in relation to the security of processing the personal data and in relation to the notification of a breach of the security of a system, as defined in § 14–3504.
+Further, a processor must assist the controller in meeting the controller’s obligations “in relation to the security of processing the personal data and in relation to the notification of a breach of the security of a system.”

 Like other recent state privacy laws, the Maryland law requires a controller to conduct and document, on a regular basis, a data protection assessment for each of the controller’s processing activities that present a heightened risk of harm to a consumer.
 Such assessment shall identify and weigh the benefits that may flow directly and indirectly from the processing to the controller, the consumer, other interested parties, and the public against the potential risks to the rights of the consumer as mitigated by safeguards that may be employed by the controller and the necessity and proportionality of processing in relation to its stated purpose.